samhiq/SamhiqMailerPro/README.md

 > **"Windows protected your PC"**

-This message appears because the app is **not digitally signed**, which is normal for independent or custom software distributed outside the Microsoft Store.
+This message appears because the file is **not digitally signed with a verified security certificate**.
+Windows shows this warning by default for apps that haven’t been certified through its publisher verification process.

-To run the application safely:
+To run the application:

 1. On the warning screen, click **More info**
 2. Then click **Run anyway**

-The application will start normally.
-You usually won’t see this warning again for the same file.
+You usually won’t see this warning again for the same file after the first run.

-> This is expected behavior for `.exe` files not signed by a verified publisher — it does **not** mean the app is unsafe.

 ---